Jump to section

 The Virginia Constitution confers upon a local school board the authority to supervise the operation of the public schools under the school board’s control.
 This authority includes the power to supervise and discipline students.

-The Prince William County School Board seeks to protect the right of all its students to an education commensurate with their abilities, interests, values, and goals by providing safeguards for the health, safety, and rights of the individual student and school employee, and for the protection of school property.
+The School Board seeks to protect the right of all its students to an education commensurate with their abilities, interests, values, and goals by providing safeguards for the health, safety, and rights of the individual student and school employee, and for the protection of school property.

-However, the task of training and educating youth must be shared by all members of the school community—students, professional teaching staff, administrators, specialized instructional support personnel, and parent(s)—who all bear the responsibility to equitably support the rules of the school and the integrity of the educational process.
+However, the task of training and educating youth must be shared by all members of the school community — students, professional teaching staff, administrators, specialized instructional support personnel, and families —who all bear the responsibility to equitably support the rules of the school and the integrity of the educational process.

-It is the duty of the parent to prepare the child to assume responsibility in the school environment, this includes responsibility for learning and exhibiting conduct that does not infringe upon the safety and rights of another.
+It is the duty of the parent/guardian to prepare the child to assume responsibility in the school environment, including the responsibility for learning and exhibiting conduct that does not infringe upon the safety and rights of another.
 The school has the right to expect reasonable and self-disciplined behavior from each student.
-Since self-discipline cannot be imposed from without, the students must be permitted a degree of freedom of choice and action to develop their individual talents and abilities.
+Since self-discipline cannot be imposed from without, students must be permitted a degree of freedom of choice and action to develop their individual talents and abilities.

-- On school buses and at bus stops.
+- On school buses or transportation provided by PWCS and at bus stops.

 - In cases involving off-site, school-sponsored activities such as field trips, sporting events, and club activities.

-In case of conflict between this document and PWCS policies and regulations, state or federal law, the latter shall control.
+PWCS intends for its Code of Behavior as well as related policies and regulations to be fully consistent with applicable state and federal law.
 The COB may be updated throughout the school year to reflect changes in state or federal law, related School Board policies and regulations, or names of responsible offices.
 The version of the COB published on the PWCS website is the official version.
+If the provisions of the official version of the COB conflict with state or federal law, PWCS will apply its disciplinary rules consistent with the applicable state or federal law to ensure school safety and to safeguard the rights of students.